The Homotopy Braces Formality Morphism

 \section{Proof of Proposition \ref{prop:graphs1cohom}}

-\subsection{Review of the proof by P. Lambrechts and I. Volic}
+\subsection{Review of a proof by P. Lambrechts and I. Volic}

-Let us recall here the proof of the Theorem \ref{thm:graphscohom} (i.e., the proof of $H(\Graphs)=e_2$) due to Lambrechts and Volic \cite{LV}.
-We will present it in a way that can be modified with little complication to a proof of Proposition \ref{prop:graphs1cohom} (i.e., a proof of $H(\Graphs_1)=\calc$).
+Let us recall here the proof of Theorem \ref{thm:graphscohom} (i.~e., the proof that $H(\Graphs)\cong \Ger$) due to Lambrechts and Volic \cite{LV}.
+We will present it in a way that can be modified with little complication to a proof of Proposition \ref{prop:graphs1cohom} (i.~e., a proof of the fact that $H(\Graphs_1)\cong\calc$).
 We will actually (and equivalently) compute the cohomology of the predual $\pdu\Graphs$.
 This is the space of linear combination of $\Graphs$-graphs, but with the differential $\delta$ being edge contraction instead of vertex splitting.
 Then $H(\Graphs)=H(\pdu\Graphs)^*$

 \begin{lemma} A basis for $H(\pdu\Graphs)$ is given by the cohomology classes of graphs without internal vertices and such that the external vertex $j$ is directly connected to at most one of the vertices $1,2,\dots,j-1$.
 In particular $H(\pdu\Graphs)=\pdu\Graphs_0 / \delta \pdu\Graphs_1$, where $\pdu\Graphs_k$ is the subspace spanned by graphs with $k$ internal vertices. \end{lemma} \begin{proof}[Proof by Lambrechts and Volic] We show the statement for $H(\pdu\Graphs(n))$ by induction on $n$.
 For $n=0$ there is nothing to be shown.
 For $n\geq 1$ we can split $\pdu\Graphs(n)$ (as complexes)